AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-linked-subassets.md

 ### Create references By Dragging AEM assets {#create-references-by-dragging-aem-assets}

-This procedure is similar to [Adding AEM assets as references in Adobe Illustrator](#refai). [](/help/assets/managing-linked-subassets.md#refai)
+This procedure is similar to [Adding AEM assets as references in Adobe Illustrator](#refai).

 ### Create references to AEM assets by exporting a ZIP file {#create-references-to-aem-assets-by-exporting-a-zip-file}

-1. Perform the steps in [Creating Workflow Models](/help/sites-developing/workflows-models.md) to create a new workflow.
+1. Create a new workflow model.
 1. Use the Package feature of Adobe InDesign to export the document.
    Adobe InDesign can export a document and the linked assets as a package.
 In this case, the exported folder contains a Links folder that contains sub-assets in the InDesign file.
 1. Create a ZIP file and upload it to the AEM repository.
 1. Start the Unarchiver workflow.
 1. When the workflow completes, the references in the Links folder are automatically referenced as subassets.
-To view a list of referred assets, navigate to the asset details page of the InDesign asset and close the [Rail](/help/sites-authoring/basic-handling.md#rail-selector).
+To view a list of referred assets, navigate to the asset details page of the InDesign asset and close the [Rail](/help/sites-cloud/authoring/getting-started/basic-handling.md#rail-selector).

 ## Add AEM assets as references in Adobe Photoshop {#refps}